lewoudar/scalpel/docs/configuration.md

 Keep in mind that you can access your configuration during spider execution through `spider.config` attribute and you can even set some values on the fly, but it is a good idea to only set your configuration before running your spider.

+!!! note
+    All the settings available have a default value.

 ## Setting configuration through the use of a .env file

 To follow the [12 factor app](https://12factor.net/config) principles, you need to store your configuration in your